ICJIA/nospaces-filename-fixer/audit-log-rules.md

-# Audit Log Rules Prompt
+# Audit Log Rules Template

 When creating an audit log for a new project, include the following sections and follow these guidelines: